szaumoor/ZSTweaks/ZSTweaks/README.md

 - 1 proficiency point: +1 THAC0 and Damage
 - 2 proficiency points: +2 THAC0 and Damage
 - The rest is the same as in vanilla.

+This has the side effect that your character's fists always have a bonus, since you wield them as if you were proficient in them by default.

 </details>